fwilleke80/com_audioarchive/README.md

 Core archive features—including metadata editing, filters, protected playback, downloads, modules, plugins, imports, and non-generation maintenance checks—work without FFmpeg or FFprobe.
 Waveform and spectral-analysis generation requires FFmpeg.

-`proc_open()` must be available when Audio Archive is expected to execute FFmpeg or FFprobe.
+`proc_open()` must be available when Punga Audio Archive is expected to execute FFmpeg or FFprobe.
 Some hosting providers disable external process execution; the dashboard System Check reports this explicitly.

 Archive export and restore require the PHP ZIP extension and its `ZipArchive` class.
 The rest of Audio Archive remains available when that optional PHP extension is missing.